 - Pompom – This variety has a small, firm globe of petals resembling a pompom.
 Popular varieties include: Rocky, Yoko Ono and Lavender Pixie.

 - Spoon – This bloom is similar to the single variety, with petals shaped like small spoons.
 Popular varieties include Kimie, Fantasy and Redwing.

 - Anemone – Resembling a sea anemone, this variety has multiple rows of tubular petals with darker shades towards the centre and lighter shades on the outer rows.
 Popular varieties include Dorothy Mechum, Purple Light and Angel.

 - Cushion – A decorative variety with a cushion-shaped bloom.
 Popular varieties include Chiffon, Valour and Ruby Mound.

 For the best results, chrysanthemums need to be positioned, planted and cared for the right way.

-Check out our review on the best compost bins for 2021 to help in your composting.
+Check out our review on the best compost bins in Australia for 2023 to help in your composting.

 Tips on Planting Chrysanthemums